RAAFA’s Digital Meter Upgrade

 You may be eligible to claim an Energy Assistance Rebate from Revenue WA

 As you are recieving energy from an embedded network, you may be eligible to claim an Energy Assistance Rebate from Revenue WA of up to $334.49.
-Find out if your eligible and how to apply, by clicking here.
+Find out if you’re eligible and how to apply, by clicking here.

 FAQs